ImanBarjane/employee-attrition-analysis/HR Analysis.md

-All of these scores from the decision tree model are strong indicators of good model performance.
+All of the scores from the decision tree model indicate strong overall performance.

-We could construct a random forest model next.
+Next, we’ll construct a random forest model.

-#### Random forest - Round 1
+####  Random Forest - Round 1
-Constructing a random forest model and set up cross-validated grid-search to exhuastively search for the best model parameters.
+Building a random forest model and setting up a cross-validated grid search to exhaustively find the best model parameters.

 ```python